go-arrower/arrower.org/docs/basics/05-jobs/index.md

 A design goal is to keep the developer focussed on the application and in the mindset of the domain.
-Explicitly freeing you from related tasks like serialising the job payload or instrumenting it, so that the application is easy to understand, extend, and maintain.
+Explicitly freeing you from related tasks like serialising the job payload or instrumenting it, so that the application is understandable, extensible, and maintainable.

 Jobs run on top of PostgreSQL and use transactional enqueuing.
-As jobs are enqueued in the same transaction as other database operations, this prevents common issues with background tasks in distributed systems and is an easy architecture and easy to understand and debug. \
+As jobs are enqueued in the same transaction as other database operations, this prevents common issues with background tasks in distributed systems and is an easy architecture and simple to understand and debug. \
 Workers uses transaction-level locks and db operations performed in the worker will commit or rollback with job's transaction.